Instagram Graph Explained — API, Data & How It Works (2026)

 Can I use the Instagram Graph API with a personal account?

-No. The Instagram Graph API requires a Business or Creator account connected to a Facebook Page.
+No. The Instagram Graph API requires a Business or Creator account.
 Personal accounts cannot access the API.
-Switching to a Business or Creator account is free and takes less than a minute in Instagram settings.
+Switching to a Business or Creator account is free, reversible, and takes less than a minute in Instagram → Settings → Account type and tools.
+A Facebook Page is only required if you use the Facebook Login flow; the Instagram Login flow (launched July 23, 2024) does not need one.

 Ready to automate your Instagram?